 A puppy that struggles to regulate arousal jumps and bites and seems unresponsive to a person or another dog’s cues to slow down or back off.
 While this can be incredibly frustrating to deal with first hand, it’s important to know that harsh methods that try to “squash” theses behaviors usually backfire.
 The intensity of jumping and biting can intensify, or your dog could become defensive and develop an aggressive response.

-If you have any concerns about your puppy’s behavior, or if you would like a more customized plan to set your puppy up for success, you can set up a consultation with Alyssa Rose by going to Legends Dog Training to fill out an assessment form.
+If you have any concerns about your puppy’s behavior, or if you would like a more customized plan to set your puppy up for success, you can set up a behavior consultation with Alyssa Rose.

 Biting is a normal puppy behavior.
 The recommendations outlined above will improve your puppy’s social intelligence, help them regulate nervous, excited or frustrated emotional responses that is leading to biting, and it will set the stage for a lasting bond.
 There is no quick fix.